agrifooddatacanada/OCA_package_standard/README.md

 ![OCA package](https://github.com/carlyh-micb/OCA_package/blob/main/package.png)

-Figure: example oca_package structure
+Figure: example oca_package structure (missing presentation)

-### OCA_bundle
+### OCA Bundle
 The overlays and capture base of the [OCA Specification](http://oca.colossi.network/specification/) are contained in the oca_bundle object of an oca_package.
 These overlays are governed by the Human Colossus Foundation and documented into the official [OCA Specification](http://oca.colossi.network/specification/).

-The SAID of the oca_bundle when calculated only includes capture_base and OCA core overlays.
-Dependencies also only include capture_base and OCA core overlays of respective oca_bundles.
+The SAID of the oca_bundle when calculated only includes capture_base and OCA overlays documented by the official specification.
+Dependencies also only include official capture_base and OCA overlays of respective oca_bundles.

 ### Extension overlays
 Extension within oca_package contains overlays and include Recognized overlays and Community overlays.
 These overlays are outside of the governance of the Human Colossus Foundation and can be created by members of the community to meet their needs.